ItsJustLukas78/CTF_Writeups/OSUSEC_CTF_LEAGUE/Cowsay.md

 ![alt text](<images/Screenshot 2026-01-05 at 9.26.28 PM.png>)

 Oh that was suprisingly intuitive.
 I found the flag by searching for a note thats not displayed on my page.
 I am logged in as the admin after all...

+## Second Solution for Flag 2

+Shortly after getting the flag, I discovered that there was a much easier method to login as the admin.
+By using the following SQL injection within the username field, we could overwrite the retrieved user information with our own password.
+We aren't modifying the actual database, but the program will now compare our entered password in the password field with the arbitrary password we set for admin in our injection.

+`admin' UNION SELECT 1, 'admin', 'test' FROM users; -- -`